Commercialising Intellectual Property

 Market Intelligence

-An analysis should include assessing key market players (including prospects), barriers to entry, regulatory and political risks, and demand factors.
+An analysis should include assessing key market players – including prospects – barriers to entry, regulatory and political risks, and demand factors.

 Disclaimer

-This Background Paper by its nature cannot be comprehensive and cannot be relied on by any client as advice.
+This background article by its nature cannot be comprehensive and cannot be relied on by any client as advice – its purpose is to help clients identify legal issues on which they should seek legal advice.

 Please consult the professional staff of Lane Neave for advice specific to your situation.